inviqa/LaunchDarklyBundle/README.md

 $ composer require inviqa/launchdarkly-bundle
 ```

-The flags need to be fetched some how.
-The simplest option us using
+The flags need to be fetched somehow.
+The simplest option is using
 Guzzle to make HTTP requests.
 A more complicated but more performant
 option is to to use the [ld-daemon](https://github.com/launchdarkly/ld-daemon)
 to store the flags in Redis and then access them from